 As a trainee ringer at All Saints, you will be allocated to one of our experienced tutors.
 Individual tuition sessions will be arranged when, and as often, as is convenient for you both.
 If you can make more than once a week, you are likely to make better progress, but we are flexible.
 When you can ring with the rest of the band, you will be expected to attend practices regularly (on Monday evenings).
-We also encourage you to come to the pre-practice sessions, where you can continue to practice individual skills, and we may arrange additional training sessions at other times.
+We also encourage you to come to the pre-practice sessions, where you can continue to develop your individual skills, and we may arrange additional training sessions at other times.

 When you can ring rounds reliably, you will be expected to play your part in all regular ringing (mainly Sunday morning and evening see full details of ringing times ).
 You will also be eligible to take part in wedding ringing, for which there is a modest payment (but it might not seem so modest if you are still at school!).
 You will also take part in outings, and other events.

 If you are interested in learning to ring, or if you are just curious to know what is involved, then please contact us .

 |Back to Top||Back to Ringing at All Saints||Return to Home page||Feedback|